ryentzer/SublimeTextMods/README.md

-SublimeTextMods
+Sublime Text Mods
 ===============

-Sublime Text Modifications - Various changes I've made to suit my needs
+These are various changes I've made to Sublime Text to suit my needs.